Acne fulminans

 ICD11: ED80.40

-Pautrier 1937.
+Pautrier 1937

-Plewig and Kligman 1975.
+Plewig and Kligman 1975

-Acute febrile ulcerative conglobate acne, acne maligna.
+Acute febrile ulcerative conglobate acne

-• Joint pain (sacroiliac-, hip-, knee and elbow pain)
+• Joint pain (sacroiliac, hip, knee and elbow pain)

-• Fever and reduced general state of health
+• Fever and reduced general condition

 • Splenomegaly